diku-dk/diku-canvas/README.md

 <img src="images/applespiral.png" border="2" width="250" align="right">

 A number of examples are available in the `examples` folder.

 The best show-cases for using the library are
 - `examples/color_boxes.fsx`
 - `examples/keyboard_example.fsx`
 - `examples/turtle.fsx`

 Note that not all the examples are currently executable.

-Note that not all the examples are currently executable.
 ## License

 MIT license